ibm-cloud-docs/Cloudant/api/cloudant_query.md

 	for example `json`,
 	and $NAME is the name of the index.
--	**Response Body** - JSON object that indicates successful deletion of the index, or that describes any error that occured.
+-	**Response Body** - JSON object that indicates successful deletion of the index, or that describes any error that occurred.
 -	**Request Body** - None
 -	**Roles** - `_writer`